RichCanvas3/eais/README.md

 * **ERC-8004 Identity Registry**
 Agents are registered in a decentralized **Identity Registry**, each receiving an immutable `agentId`.
 This makes agents universally discoverable and verifiable across the agent economy.

+* **ERC-8004 Reputation Registry**
+Feedback Review are stored in the **Reputation Registry**.
+Trust score is derived from client intent and server agent Trust Graph.

 * **Web3Auth Embedded Wallet, Bundler, and Paymaster.
 Simplified UI with zero gas or auth popups** User never see's a traditional ethereum wallet UI engagagement for creating EOA, creating Account Abstraction, creating an ENS entry/Wrapped NFT/reverse looking, and Delegations.
 All gas fees are covered by paymaster.